All Episodes

 And in my opinion, China and self-reliance on manufacturing at home should be on the ballot, and that would also improve the economy.

-But the thing that got me was I cringed when I heard some about dismantling Obamacare at this particular time.
+But the thing that got me was I cringed when I heard about dismantling Obamacare at this particular time.

-And that the Republican Party has to come up with a plan.
+I think 2018 was all about health care and that the Republican Party has to come up with a plan.

 And I think if you included long-term care as covered by Medicare, that would be a winner for the Trump voters who are many older.